gonzalocasas/arduino-uno-dragino-lorawan/README.md

   - Jumpers `J_DIO1` and `J_DIO2`: closed
   - Jumpers `J_DIO5`: open

-This is how the jumpers should look like:
+This is how it should look like:

 ![Dragino Shield](images/dragino_shield.jpg)

 ## Setup your account on The Things Network